September 3, 1921

 [4] Rosehill Cemetery, where Kate’s husband, Hiram Crawford Jr., was buried.
 Hiram died in Chicago December 2, 1920

-[5] Believe she is referring to her granddaughter, Katherine Eck
+[5] Believe she is referring to her granddaughter, Kathryn Eck

 [6] Chicago, Illinois